-When the engine oil life is 0 percent or negative mileage, the maintenance minder indicator ( ) remains on even if you change the information display.
+When the engine oil life is 0 percent or negative distance traveled, the maintenance minder indicator ( ) remains on even if you change the information display.

-Immediately have the service performed, and make sure to reset the display as described on the following.
+Immediately have the service performed, and make sure to reset the display as described as follows.